jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 Issues with SPV clients and Bloom filters:

 1. The Bitcoin Wallet for Android, relies on [Bloom filters](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki) to protect user privacy.
 However it has been demonstrated that this is ineffective and connected peers can easily discover which addresses are owned by the user.
 2. A passive observer controlling many nodes can pinpoint the IP address of the node which is first to broadcast a transaction.
-This information can then be used for geolocation, address clustering, etc.  This is unrelated to Bloom filter information leakage, but can be used to further enhance an attack.
-Bitcoin full nodes are less vulnerable to this sort of data collection because they are constantly replaying not only their own transactions, but all transactions on the network.
+This information can then be used for geolocation, address clustering, etc.  This is unrelated to Bloom filter information leakage, but can be used to link transactions to a specific actual user.
+Bitcoin full nodes are less vulnerable to this sort of data collection because they are constantly relaying not only their own transactions, but all transactions on the network.

 #### Security:
 Without access to the full blockchain, payments can potentially be blocked and peers can hypothetically lie about (withhold) transactions from SPV clients.